actix/actix-web/guide/src/qs_7.md

 *HttpRequest* is a stream of `Bytes` objects.
 It can be used to read the request body payload.

-In this example handle reads the request payload chunk by chunk and prints every chunk.
+In the following example, we read and print the request payload chunk by chunk:

 ```rust
 # extern crate actix_web;